felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 great quality.

 ## tl;dr
-Yes, Haskell is great for business.
-Hiring is easy, the ecosystem is great, the libraries are mature and the code we've produced makes it easy to onboard new folks.
+Haskell is great for business and great in production.
+Attracting talent has been a joy, people are excited to work in Haskell.
+The libraries we've needed exist in battle-tested form on Hackage/Stackage.
+The code we've produced has made it easy to onboard new folks.

 ## The longer version
 Knowing *exactly* how we wanted to write production services using this